1998 Cook County, Illinois, elections

 The Cook County, Illinois, general election was held on November 3, 1998.

-Primaries were held March 17, 1998.
+Primaries were held on March 17, 1998.

 Elections were held for Assessor, Clerk, Sheriff, Treasurer, President of the Cook County Board of Commissioners, all 17 seats of the Cook County Board of Commissioners, all 3 seats of the Cook County Board of Review, 4 seats on the Water Reclamation District Board, and judgeships on the Circuit Court of Cook County.

 Election information

 1998 was a midterm election year in the United States.
 The primaries and general elections for Cook County races coincided with those for federal (Senate and House) and those for state elections.

 Voter turnout

 Primary election

 Voter turnout in Cook County during the primaries was 28.68%.

 On its own, suburban Cook County saw 23.95% turnout.

 General election

 The general election saw 54.61% turnout, with 1,433,423 ballots cast.
 Chicago saw 752,506 ballots cast while suburban Cook County saw 53.95% turnout (with 680,917 ballots cast).